-Fetal movements are automatically tracked from cine MRI scans (obtained from our collaborators at King’s College London) as shown below.
+Dr Stefaan Verbruggen was the postdoctoral researcher leading the research, and the project was funded by Arthritis Research UK (now Versus Arthritis).
+Fetal movements were automatically tracked from cine MRI scans (obtained from our collaborators at King’s College London) as shown below.

-Those movements are modelled using finite element and musculoskeletal models to calculate the force generated by the kick, and the muscle forces acting.
-Next, the muscle forces are applied to fetal skeletal geometries, obtained from collaborators in Great Ormond Street Hospital.
+Those movements were modelled using finite element and musculoskeletal models to calculate the force generated by the kick, and the muscle forces acting.
+Next, the muscle forces were applied to fetal skeletal geometries, obtained from collaborators in Great Ormond Street Hospital.
 The methodological pipeline is shown below.
-Current work is assessing the stresses and strains in the skeleton over gestational age, and for different conditions which increase the risk of DDH, such as fetal breech position and reduced amniotic fluid (oligohydramnios).

 Verbruggen SW, Loo JHW, Hayat TTA, Hajnal JV, Rutherford MA, Phillips ATM, Nowlan NC, “Modelling the biomechanics of fetal movements”, 2016.
 Biomechanics and Modelling in Mechanobiology: 15(4), pp. 995-1004. (link) (pdf)

 Role of mechanical forces in joint morphogenesis